psb/bucklescript.github.io/docs/build-configuration.md

 }
 ```

 - `"module": "es6-global"` resolves `node_modules` using relative paths.
-Good for development-time usage of ES6 in conjunction with browsers like Safari and Firefox that support ES6 modules today. **No more dev-time bundling**!
+This is good for development-time usage of ES6 in conjunction with browsers like Safari and Firefox that support ES6 modules today. **No more dev-time bundling**!
 - `"in-source": true` generates output alongside source files.
-If you omit it, it'll generate the artifacts into `lib/js`.
+If you omit it, it will generate the artifacts into `lib/js`.
 The output directory is not configurable otherwise.

-This configuration only applies to you, when you develop the project.
-When the project is used as a third-party library, the consumer's own `bsconfig.json` `package-specs` overrides the configuration here, logically.
+This configuration only applies to you when you develop the project.
+When the project is used as a third-party library, the consumer's own `bsconfig.json` `package-specs` overrides the configuration here.

 ## suffix

-Either `".js"` or `".bs.js"`.
-Strongly prefer the latter.
+Use either `".js"` or `".bs.js"`.
+We strongly prefer the latter.

 ### Design Decisions

 Generating JS files with the `.bs.js` suffix means that, on the JS side, you can do `const myBuckleScriptFile = require('./theFile.bs')`.
-The benefits:
+The benefits are:

-- It's immediately clear that we're dealing with a generated JS file here.
+- It is immediately clear that we are dealing with a generated JS file here.
 - It avoids clashes with a potential `theFile.js` file in the same folder.
 - It avoids the need of using a build system loader for BuckleScript files.
-This + in-source build means integrating a BuckleScript project into your pure JS codebase **basically doesn't touch anything in your build pipeline at all**.
+This, plus an in-source build, basically means that when you integrate a BuckleScript project into your pure JS codebase, **your build pipeline is not touched at all**.
-- The `.bs.js` suffix [lets bsb track JS artifacts much better](build-overview.md#tips-tricks).
+- The `.bs.js` suffix [lets `bsb` track JS artifacts much better](build-overview.md#tips-tricks).

 ## warnings

-Selectively turn on/off certain warnings and/or turn them into hard errors.
-Example:
+You can selectively turn on or off certain warnings and/or turn them into hard errors.
+For example:

 ```json
 {